 In order to address the "Proton Radius Puzzle", PRad, a new high precision electron scattering experiment, was completed at JLab in 2016 and the results were recently published [12].
 This experiment included several unique features such as a new windowless cryo-cooled hydrogen gas flow target, a magnetic spectrometer free design using a high resolution electromagnetic calorimeter (HyCal) which allowed the experiment to reach the lowest four momentum transfer squared (Q^2) amongst electron scattering experiments.
 Two large area gas electron multiplier (GEM) chambers were also used to help improve the angular resolution.
 Finally, the simultaneous detection of Møller and elastic electron-proton (e-p) scattering events within the same experimental acceptance helped reduce many systematic uncertainties.
 The PRad experiment found a small r_p consistent within its uncertainties with the small radius measured by the muonic hydrogen experiments.
 The success of all of the unique features of the PRad experiment demonstrated the superiority of this technique.
 Based on the experience gained during the PRad experiment we are proposing a new set of measurements on deuterium using the same technique, but with an upgraded setup.
-The proposed experiment will enable the most precise measurement of the deuteron charge radius using electron scattering, with the ultimate goal of resolving the "Deuteron Radius Puzzles".
+The proposed experiment will enable the most precise measurement of the deuteron charge radius using electron scattering, and also the most precise measurement of the charge form factor of the deuteron.